curl/everything-curl/http-cookies.md

-Instead of telling curl when a session ends, in order to flush session cookies and with this basically signal to the server that we are starting a new session, curl features an option that lets the user tell when a new session begins.
+Instead of telling curl when a session ends, in order to flush session cookies and with this basically signal to the server that we are starting a new session, curl features an option that lets the user decide when a new session begins.

 A new cookie session means that all the session cookies will be thrown away.
-It is the equivalence of closing a browser and starting it again.
+It is the equivalent of closing a browser and starting it up again.

 Tell curl a new cookie session starts by using `-j, --junk-session-cookies`: